Gambling and online casinos in Mozambique

 Social and cultural context

-Mozambique is a secular state with a predominance of Catholicism and Islam,
+Mozambique is a secular state with a predominance of Catholicism and Islam, so the attitude towards gambling is moderately neutral.

 The main emphasis in the policy is on responsible gambling and restricting the access of minors.